elisabeth11kw/Pracium_Class1/README.md

 ## Data Source

 Loaded data file in to postgress sql database as table.
 Converted the crosstab file data into a data format with date, concatinating month and year to date.
 Then created query to pull data to be formated by Type Solar or Wind.
 Com_type reneable energy souce.
 Total equaled enegy megawats of power.
 I had recreate the data source a couple times before the data worked correctly.
+Loaded the data into a PostGreSQL table and create some summary data, eliminate blank or columns with a total of zero on the whole column.
+Gain a better understanding of terms in the file by finding word definitions on the data.

 1.1	Create Source Table 	Electricity_Net_Metering_by_Utility_in_US.csv	Primary Data source for project